theatlantic/docker-image-unison-legacy/README.md

 You can configure how unison runs by using the following ENV variables:

- - `UNISON_DIR` specifies the directory created in the container to store the synced files, `/data` by default
+ - `VOLUME` specifies the directory created in the container to store the synced files, `/data` by default
- - `UNISON_OWNER_UID` specifies **the ID of the user** on which the unison process run and the owner of the synced files.
+ - `OWNER_UID` specifies **the ID of the user** on which the unison process run and the owner of the synced files.
  - `MAX_INOTIFY_WATCHES` increases the limit of inotify watches if you need to sync folders with lots of files.

 ## Credits
-- Big thanks at [mickaelperrin](https://github.com/mickaelperrin) for putting hard work into getting unox 'production' ready
+- Big thanks at [mickaelperrin](https://github.com/mickaelperrin) for putting hard work into getting this production ready

 ## License
 What the others did, so: